 These days, “retirement” doesn’t always mean “not working.”

-According to a new study from the nonprofit Transamerica Center for Retirement Studies (TCRS), 9 percent of U.S. retirees “are currently working for pay, including five percent who are employed part-time, two percent who are employed full-time, and two percent who are self-employed.”
+According to a study of U.S. retirees from the nonprofit Transamerica Center for Retirement Studies (TCRS), “nine percent … are currently working for pay, including five percent who are employed part-time, two percent who are employed full-time, and two percent who are self-employed.”

 “(People) no longer see retirement as a fixed point in time where someone who’s working full time immediately stops working.
 The new vision is a very personalized, gradual, flexible transition into retirement,” says Catherine Collinson, CEO and president of TCRS.

-More than half — 56 percent — of those surveyed said their top reason to keep working was “wanting the income.”
+More than half — 56% — of those surveyed said their top reason to keep working was “wanting the income.”
 That’s not surprising: The average retiree’s monthly Social Security check is about $1,420, according to the Social Security Administration.

 You might be able to make some extra dollars via passive income — money that comes in without you doing much work, or any work at all.